airockchip/rknn_model_zoo/README.md

 `RKNN Model Zoo` relies on `RKNN-Toolkit2` for model conversion.
 The Android compilation tool chain is required when compiling the Android demo, and the Linux compilation tool chain is required when compiling the Linux demo.
 For the installation of these dependencies, please refer to the `Quick Start` documentation at https://github.com/airockchip/rknn-toolkit2/tree/master/doc.

 - Please note that the Android compilation tool chain recommends using `version r18 or r19`.
 Using other versions may encounter the problem of Cdemo compilation failure.
+- Please note that the Linux compilation tool chain recommends using `gcc-linaro-6.3.1(aarch64)/gcc-arm-8.3(armhf)/armhf-uclibcgnueabihf(armhf for RV1106/RV1103 series)`.
+Using other versions may encounter the problem of Cdemo compilation failure.
+For detailed compilation guide, please refer to [Compilation_Environment_Setup_Guide.md](./docs/Compilation_Environment_Setup_Guide.md)

 ## Model support